lukeclopez/TheBookOfJashar/instructions/how-to-play.md

 Any Levite given this assignment will raise the morale of the troops in the field, making them more effective.

+One Levite singing praises has the same effect as one soldier fighting in a battle.

 ##### Pray for Spirituality

 Any Levite given this assignment will aid your progress in receiving a spiritual blessing.

+One Levite praying for a spiritual blessing will increase the spiritual prayer meter by one each turn.

 ##### Pray for Conquest

 Any Levite given this assignment will aid your progress in receiving a conquest blessing.

+One Levite praying for a conquest blessing will increase the conquest prayer meter by one each turn.

 ##### Seek Direction

 Any Levite given this assignment will be ready to receive additional divine direction, should it appear (if a 2 or a 12 is rolled).

+If direction appears when you have at least one Levite seeking direction, you draw a "Direction" card.

 ##### Update Your Tribe Card!